 In 1979, when Robert Lower purchased the parcel where Flyng Disc Ranch exists today, it was barren desert that had never been farmed before.
 He leveled it, piped it, and planted it, and eventually created a forest-like oasis producing dates, citrus, figs, pomegranates and table grapes.

 Although the ranch is not currently certified organic, Robert has used ecological practices since his first season and has never used non-organic sprays or petroleum-based fertilizers.
 He describes his practices as “eco-dynamic” because he is inspired by biodynamic ideas.
-Flying Disc has an open-door policy to visitors and offers a personal guarantee that they grow according to organic and permaculture principles.
+Flying Disc Ranch welcomes visitors by appointment and offers a personal guarantee that they grow according to organic and permaculture principles.

 View Larger Map